openid/fapi/fapi-2_0-security-profile.md

 server that is trusted by the client to issue access tokens for the target resource server.
 An attacker may obtain control of an authorization server by:

-1. Compromising the security of a different authorization server that the client trusts, or
+1. compromising the security of a different authorization server that the client trusts;
-2. Acting as an authorization server and establishing a trust relationship with a client using social engineering, or by
+2. acting as an authorization server and establishing a trust relationship with a client using social engineering; or
-3. compromising the client
+3. compromising the client.

 The attack may be easier if a centralized directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker-controlled Authorization Server to an honest